Investigating Notable Metadata Practices in PyPI Libraries: An Empirical Study about Repository and Donation Platform URLs: Threats to Validity

 \textbf{Reliability:} A threat to reliability stems from the conflict between ensuring reproducibility and protecting the privacy of survey participants.
 While participants' email addresses and the survey answers are excluded from the replication package to prevent any leakage of personal data~\cite{verdecchia2025notes}, the topic modeling pipeline, its results and the evaluation data is available on Figshare~\cite{replication_package}.
-Despite using a fixed seed and setting the temperature to zero when prompting the LLM, a minor threat to reliability remains, as the model still exhibits slight deviations in results across historical runs with identical configurations---as indicated by our robustness evaluations.
+Despite using a fixed seed and a temperature of zero when prompting the LLM, a minor threat remains, as the model still exhibits slight deviations in results across repeated runs with identical configurations---as indicated by our robustness evaluations.